Retail sales fall as inflation bites | Bailey warns on rates rises – Daily Business

 REFRESH PAGE FOR UPDATES

-UK retail sales fell more steeply than expected last month, down 1.4%, as the rising cost of living hit consumer spending, though they were still 2.2% above pre-Covid levels, according to the Office for National Statistics.
+UK retail sales fell more steeply than expected last month, down 1.4% on February as the rising cost of living hit consumer spending, though they were still 2.2% above pre-Covid levels, according to the Office for National Statistics.

 Online sales were hit particularly hard as people tightened their belts.
 Fuel sales also fell as prices soared.